Willian-Costa-Servicenow-Developments/Service-Portal/Documentation/Fix Bugs/Glide Date manipulation - Bug.md

 ## Problem

-When we get a value of a Glide Date Time we think recive a string.
-I don't know what we really recive, but if you try to use some methods like split(''). <b>Sometimes </b> you will see a <span style="color:red">"NaN"</span> or <span style="color:red">"undefined"</span>.
+When we get a value of a "Glide Date Time" we think to receive a string.
+But if you try to use some methods like split('').
+Sometimes you will see a **"NaN"** or **"undefined"**.

 ## Solution